 A golden opportunity to learn some of the region’s rich history by learning how to pan for gold.

 There is still plenty of gold in these hills, and it’s yours for the taking if you have good luck and a keen eye for this California fun thing to do.
 Learn how it was done back in the days when hundreds of thousands of people from all over the globe flooded into California intent on making their fortune.
-Combine panning for gold with an exhilarating tour of the tree tops at the Yosemite Ziplines and Adventure Ranch.
+Combine panning for gold with an exhilarating tour of the treetops at the Yosemite Ziplines and Adventure Ranch (closed for the 2021 season).
 At Prospect Yosemite, search for treasure at a historic mining site or bring your group of six or more to pan for gold riverside.
 Yosemite Crystals is your one-stop shop for local crystals, gold prospecting supplies and gold panning adventure tours.

 See the sights by bicycle—it’s one of the best ways to see California!
 Discover the perfect pace to absorb all the natural beauty around you, and get a little exercise in the process.